aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 and on the 1st of April, I received a confirmation that I was one of the 500 selected participants.
 A few months passed.
 And two weeks ago, just before leaving for holyday, I finally received the tablet.

-In this article, I will give an overview of my first impressions with the device.
+In this post, I will give an overview of my first impressions with the device.
-More articles will come with details about what I am doing with it.
+More posts will come with details about what I am doing with it.

 <!-- more -->